mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/jenkins/installation.md

-# Installation of jenkins
+# Install Jenkins on Konvoy

-Jenkins can be installaed in multiple ways:
+Jenkins can be installed in multiple ways:

-1. Using the kommander catalog addon (Recommended way)
+1. Using the kommander catalog addon (Recommended)
 2. From upstream helm repo

-### Installation from Kommander Catalog Addons
+### Install from Kommander Catalog Addons

 ##### Prerequisites

 - Running Konvoy cluster attached to a Kommander instance.

-1. Go to the kommander UI and attach the konvoy cluster(s) in which you desire to install jenkins.
+1. Go to the kommander UI and attach the konvoy clusters in which you desire to install Jenkins.
-2. Create a project with labels matching this cluster(s) if it doesn't already exist
+2. Create a project with labels matching this clusters if it doesn't already exist
-3. Go to Projects > Select your Project > View Catalog > Click on Jenkins > Deploy (after making any necessary changes to the config if needed)
+3. Go to Projects > Select your Project > View Catalog > Select Jenkins > Deploy (after making any necessary changes to the config if needed)

-Your jenkins instance should come up shortly.
+Your Jenkins instance should come up shortly.

 ### Installation of jenkins from upstream helm chart in to a konvoy cluster